wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 ### On Other Operating Systems

-You will need to use the these source files and create a new project on your own to build.
+You will need to use the source files and create a new project on your own to build.
 This tool has been tested on Visual Studio 17.6.0 and Qt Creator 6.4.3 on Windows 11 64bit.